lf-/gankra.github.io/blah/compact-unwinding/index.md

 All 3 formats have a "null opcode" (0x0000_0000) which indicates that there is no unwinding information for this range of addresses.
 This happens with things like hand-written assembly subroutines.
-This implementation will yield it as a valid opcode that converts into CompactUnwindOp::None.
+This implementation will yield it as a valid opcode that converts into `CompactUnwindOp::None`.

 All 3 formats share a common header in the top 8 bits (from high to low):